seoyong/goact/goact-api/3_1-UserResources.md

 Field | Description
 ---------|--------
-accessType  | 'get' or 'update' **Must not be null**. get - fetching user Humanapi info. update - add or update humanapi info. user        | It should be matched with 'client_user_id' when communicate with Humanapi.
-This field also returns in sign in api('/mint/api/v1/auth/authorize'). humanId     | Unique and Humanapi user id for this user. **Must not be null** if accessType is 'update'. publicToken | Humanapi public token for this user. **Must not be null** if accessType is 'update'. accessToken | Humanapi access token for this user. **Must not be null** if accessType is 'update'.
+accessType  | 'get', 'add' or 'update'. **Must not be null**. get - fetching user Humanapi info. add - adding human api , update - update humanapi info. user        | It should be matched with 'client_user_id' when communicate with Humanapi.
+This field also returns in sign in api('/mint/api/v1/auth/authorize'). humanId     | Unique and Humanapi user id for this user. **Must not be null** if accessType is 'add' or 'update'. sessionToken | Humanapi session token for this user . **Must not be null** if accessType is 'add'. publicToken | Humanapi public token for this user. **Must not be null** if accessType is 'update'. accessToken | Humanapi access token for this user. **Must not be null** if accessType is 'update'.